Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Experimental results

 TIP-Editor struggles with generating large objects because it reconstructs the object 3DGS from scratch using SDS, whereas our method directly leverages existing 3DGS objects representations.
-R3DG, on the other hand, suffers from issues related to incident light and albedo, as discussed in \cref{subsec:related_works:3dgs_obj_insertion}, leading to suboptimal object insertion quality.
+R3DG, on the other hand, suffers from issues related to incident light and albedo, as discussed in Sec.~\ref{subsec:related_works:3dgs_obj_insertion}, leading to suboptimal object insertion quality.
+LBM does not incorporate shadow reconstruction into its predictions.
+Moreover, its results lack multi-view consistency and contain artifacts, such as the black line along the edge of the \textit{Caution Wet Floor} sign shown in Fig.~\ref{fig:comp_other_methods}.
+InstructGS2GS fails to preserve essential object details, such as the text on the \textit{Caution Wet Floor} sign, and produces unrealistic relighting, likely due to the known limitations of the underlying InstructPix2Pix model~\citep{bashkirova2023lasagna}.